President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 The protests, boycotts and smuggling continued until Parliament finally removed all Townshend importation taxes except for the tax on tea.
 British Prime Minister Lord North insisted on maintaining the tea tax to assert “the right of taxing the Americans.”
 Since all other taxes were removed, the colonists were temporarily satisfied.

 But the tea tax harmed the East India Company, causing prices to rise and sales to drop.
 Again East India representatives lobbied Parliament for help, but the North ministry was reluctant to remove the tea tax because it would signal a victory for the colonists on the taxation issue.
-Moreover, the tax was used to pay colonial officials in an effort to keep them dependent on Britain rather than their constituents.
+Moreover, the tax was used to pay colonial officials to keep them dependent on Britain and not their constituents.

 The Tea Act

 Parliament rescued the East India Company again by enacting the Tea Act in May 1773.
 This saved the company from bankruptcy by removing the export tax to the colonies altogether.
-At the same time, the import tax on the colonies was maintained.
-In addition, East India was permitted to sell directly to the colonies without moving the tea through Britain first.
+At the same time, Britain maintained the import tax on the colonies.
+In addition, East India could sell directly to the colonies without moving the tea through Britain first.
 Parliament appointed colonial merchants to receive the tea on consignment and then sell it to the colonists for a commission.

 British officials thought this act would be celebrated in the colonies because tea would be cheaper despite maintaining the import tax.
 However the law carried unintended consequences that prompted colonial outrage.